Senegalese Music Legend Thione Seck Dies Aged 66 - UrduPoint

 In the 1970s he sung in the Orchestre Baobab, known for playing a mix of Afro-Cuban salsa and traditional Senegalese music.

-The singer and lyricist founded Raam Daam in the 1980, which became one of the most popular purveyors of mblalax, a genre combining funk, reggae, dance music and local rhythms.
+The singer and lyricist founded Raam Daan in the 1980s, which became one of the most popular purveyors of mblalax, a genre combining funk, reggae, dance music and local rhythms.

 Some of his hits include "Allo Petit", "Orientissime" and "Diaga".